kack-kun/msextractor/README.md

 install python
 just run mshome.py

-'''Python
-python mshome.py
-'''

-Donate for Mangastream
-Mangastream.com is fan to fan
+Donate for Mangastream.com is fan to fan